F-Stack/f-stack/dpdk/doc/guides/prog_guide/rte_flow.rst

 not need to be contiguous nor start from 0, however the maximum number varies between devices and may be affected by existing flow rules.

-A flow which matches multiple rules in the same group will always matched by the rule with the highest priority in that group.
+A flow which matches multiple rules in the same group will always be matched by the rule with the highest priority in that group.

 If a packet is matched by several rules of a given group for a given